Thanksgiving (Brooklyn Nine-Nine)

 "Thanksgiving" is the tenth episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It was written by co-executive producer Luke Del Tredici and directed by Jorma Taccone, airing on Fox in the United States on November 26, 2013.

-In this episode, Amy prepares a Thanksgiving dinner for the precinct in an attempt to ask Holt to be her mentor, much to Jake's dismay, as he hates the holiday.
-However, he and Holt leave the dinner in order to investigate a robbery in the evidence locker.
-Meanwhile, Santiago's dinner turns into a disaster.
+Amy prepares a Thanksgiving dinner for the precinct in an attempt to ask Holt to be her mentor.
+Jake continually mocks her attempt, as he hates Thanksgiving due to his familial issues, and he and Holt leave the dinner in order to investigate a robbery in the evidence locker.
+Santiago's dinner is a disaster due to her terrible cooking skills, and Charles Boyle tries desperately to save the evening.
 The episode was seen by an estimated 3.69 million household viewers and gained a 1.5/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised Samberg's, Braugher's and Crews's performances.